 A full-time BSc in occupational therapy lasts three years (four years in Scotland), although part-time programmes lasting around four years are available at some institutions, usually requiring two days a week at university.

 Programmes combine both academic and practical elements.
 You'll spend a minimum of 1,000 hours on practice placements and will gain experience in the main areas of occupational therapy and how to assess and treat patients.

 Entry without a degree is possible as an occupational therapy support worker (also known as an occupational therapy or rehabilitation assistant or technical instructor), helping registered occupational therapists in their day-to-day work.
-It may be possible to progress to become an occupational therapist through undertaking an approved in-service BSc Occupational Therapy course with the support of your employer.
+It may be possible to progress to become an occupational therapist through undertaking an approved in-service BSc in occupational therapy with the support of your employer.